Dazcam/fetal_brain_snRNAseq_110122/README.md

-# Cells of the prenatal brain mediating common variant genetic risk for schizophrenia (2022)

-TODO: Add abstract and Authors and link to paper
+# Single-Nuclei RNA Sequencing of 5 Regions of the Human Prenatal Brain Implicates Developing Neuron Populations in Genetic Risk for Schizophrenia (2023)

 This project was carried out in the Division of Psychological Medicine and Clinical Neurosciences (DPMCN).
-The workflow follows the the snakemake [distribution and reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) recomendations.
+The paper is [here](https://www.biologicalpsychiatryjournal.com/article/S0006-3223(22)01404-4/fulltext).
+The workflow follows the the snakemake [distribution and reproducibility](https://snakemake.readthedocs.io/en/stable/snakefiles/deployment.html) recommendations.

 ***